 The mainspring stores energy when it is wound tight and then gradually releases it as it unwinds.
 A good mechanical watch can go days without being wound, though most need to be wound every night.
 The exception to that rule is the automatic winding watch.

 In the 18th century, mechanical watches were a sensation, but there was just one problem: having to wind your watch every night was tedious.

-A normal mechanical watch has a winding stem with a knob on the outside of the watch’s body that allows the wearer to manually wind the mainspring.
+A normal mechanical watch has a winding stem with a knob on the outside of the watch’s body that allows the wearer to wind the mainspring manually.

-The automatic watch replaces the winding stem with internal, oscillating weights that transfer the movements of the wearer into the watch by winding the mainspring.
+The automatic watch replaces the winding stem with internal, oscillating weights that transfer the wearer’s movements into the watch by winding the mainspring.
 As long as the wearer is active, the watch remains wound.

 To this day, the automatic watch remains one of the great milestones in watchmaking history.

 When an automatic watch is at rest, it winds down the same as a traditional mechanical watch.
 Most can be manually wound after a night’s rest, but that kind of defeats the whole purpose of an automatic watch.
-If only there was a device that would keep your automatic watch wound even when it wasn’t on your wrist.
-See our overview for a better understanding of different kinds of watches there are besides automatic and mechanical.
+If only a device would keep your automatic watch wound even when it wasn’t on your wrist.
+See our overview for a better understanding of different kinds of watches besides automatic and mechanical.